In patients with cancer, cells grow in an abnormal way and multiply uncontrollably, invading healthy tissue.

 The body has natural systems to prevent the growth of cancerous cells by either repairing the damage to the DNA or forcing the cell to die, if the damage is too great.
 Cancer occurs when these inbuilt defence mechanisms fail.

 The term cancer, describes a group of diseases that share this characteristic.
 Cancers are usually classified according to the location in the body where the abnormal cell growth began.
+There are more than 200 different types of cancer.

 Cancerous cells can grow abnormally in blood or form masses called tumours.
 Some tumours are benign – meaning they can’t spread and therefore aren’t cancerous.